Health Facilities Plan Review - Construction PermitAgency: Licensing and Regulatory Affairs

-The Michigan Department of Licensing and Regulatory Affairs, Bureau of Health Systems Health Facility Engineering Section (HFES) reviews the design & construction of healthcare facilities to ensure that safe, efficient, and effective delivery of healthcare is supported.
+The Michigan Department of Licensing and Regulatory Affairs, Bureau of Health Care Services, Health Facilities Engineering Section (HFES) reviews the design & construction of health care facilities to ensure that safe, efficient, and effective delivery of healthcare is supported.
 A plan review and construction permit are needed before contracting for and initiating a construction project involving new construction, additions, modernizations, or conversions of a health facility or agency with a capital expenditure of $1,000,000.00 or more, a person shall obtain a construction permit from the department.
 To protect the public health, safety, and welfare, the department has promulgated rules to require construction permits for projects other than those described above.

 New!
 Applications for these tasks are submitted and paid for online through the Michigan Business One Stop portal.